Is there a cost to have a designer meet with me initially?

 So how much does a landscape design cost?

-But to give you a typical range of what you can expect, for lets say the average suburban home, I would say a front yard usually ranges from about $1,500-$2,500, and about $2,500-$3,500 for a back yard.
-For combined front and back yards you would get a combination discount, so you can probably see a range of about $3,500-$5,500.
+But to give you a typical range of what you can expect, for let’s say the average suburban home, I would say a front yard usually is about $2,500, and about $3,500 for a back yard.
+For combined front and back yards you would get a combination discount, so you can probably see a range of about $5,000.
+Cost will vary with the actual scope of work.

 I'm trying to save money and a design is costing just that!
 How is this helping me?